yshao62/Module3-Groupwork/README.md

 ## Module3-Groupwork
 ### code
-This github repo include the data cleaning, standarization, NLP,shinyapp code.
+This github repo includes the data cleaning, standardization, NLP,shinyapp code.

 ### Executive Summary
 Executive Summary.pdf is a four-page summary of data analysis, with one page of contributions.